Some of the most common (and beloved!) poses in yoga include traditional hip openers…but these poses may not be serving your post-baby body.

 So what do we do?
 If you’re feeling chronically tight or unstable, I know you want relief.

-And while stretching can be helpful, our top priority must be to rebalance the imbalances pregnancy created.
+And while stretching can be helpful, our top priority must be to rebuild balance in your body.

-And…you’re in luck, because I have a FREE Happy Hips Masterclass that will show you how to do just that.
+And…you’re in luck, because I have a FREE Happy Hips Masterclass that will show you how to get started.